 - Transfer the scones carefully to the baking tray and bake for 12-15 minutes until golden.

-- Cool on a wire rack and enjoy whilst they are still warm with cream and jam or lemon curd.
+- Cool on a wire rack and enjoy while they are still warm with cream, jam or lemon curd.

-Store the scones in an airtight container for up to three days.
-Heat up for a few seconds in the microwave before serving.
+The scones will keep for 3 days in an airtight container.
+Reheat for a few seconds in the microwave before serving.

 The scones can also be stored in the freezer for up to 3 months.